 83% of organizations say they experienced phishing attacks last year, and the amount that experienced them but weren’t aware pushes this number even higher.
 An estimated 97% of people cannot identify a phishing scam.
 Relying on your employees to identify and recognize phishing scams isn’t a solid enough approach to protection.
 So how can you as an organization prevent phishing?
 How can you avoid relying on your employees to prevent a breach?

-To protect yourself and your company against phishing, you first need to understand the three types of email phishing you’re likely to run into.
+To protect yourself and your company and prevent phishing, you first need to understand the three types of email phishing you’re likely to run into.
 Each relies on the same methods to fool you and your employees.
 The solution to protecting yourself is different for each type.

 This is the most common type of phishing.
 And hackers cast a pretty wide net when going this route.
 Phishing from an external account is when you get an email from someone pretending to be someone else from an email address you don’t recognize.
 Say your boss or company CEO uses the email firstname.lastname@example.org.
 A phishing email from an external account might come from email@example.com or firstname.lastname@example.org.